 After you download OutSystems Service Studio for Mac, you’ll get a file called OutSystems.Service.Studio-<version>.dmg.
 Double-click the file to open, and drag and drop OutSystems Service Studio into Applications.
 Note that you need MacOS Sierra or higher to open the DMG.

-- You will need MacOS Sierra or higher in order to install Service Studio for Mac.
+- You need macOS Sierra, macOS High Sierra, or macOS Mojave to install Service Studio for Mac.
 Currently, macOS Catalina is not supported.

 - No support for multiple displays, but we will warn you it won’t work if you open the IDE and you have multiple monitors connected.